alptugan/p5-Sketch-Gallery/README.md

 # Creative Coding Class Showcase

 A gallery for p5.js sketches built with vanilla JavaScript, custom web components, and Vite.
+Built for my Creative Coding class students to showcase their p5.js projects.
+Users can view sketches in a responsive layout, and an admin panel allows for easy management of the sketches using the links of their p5js editor or openProcessing.

+## How it works
+- Copy the browser link of your p5.js sketch from the p5.js web editor or openProcessing.
+- Go to the admin panel (http://localhost:3000/admin.html) and log in with the admin credentials (.env file).
+- Use the "Add Sketch" form to paste your sketch link, provide a title and description, canvas size and submit.
+- The sketch will be added to the gallery and can be viewed by all users.

 ## Tech Stack